 The “salary basis” test is a threshold requirement for the executive, administrative, and professional exemptions.
 To meet this requirement, an employee must receive each pay period on a weekly or less frequent basis a pre-determined amount that is not subject to reduction for the quality or quantity of work performed.
-The minimum salary required for the exemptions was last revised in 2004.
-Under current regulations, the amount of the guaranteed salary cannot be less than $455 per week (which translates into $23,660 per year).
+The regulations were revised effective January 1, 2020.
+Under current regulations, the amount of the guaranteed salary cannot be less than $684 per week (which translates into $35,568 per year).
 The employee must receive the full salary for any week in which any work is performed, without regard to the number of days or hours worked, but exempt employees are not required to be paid for any week in which no work was performed.

-The $455 minimum weekly salary may be translated into an equivalent amount for periods longer than one week (for example, the employee may be compensated bi-weekly on a salary basis of not less than $910, semi-monthly on a salary basis of not less than $985.83, or monthly on a salary basis of not less than $1,971.66).
-The shortest payment period that will meet the exemption is one week.
+The $684 minimum weekly salary may be translated into an equivalent amount for periods longer than one week (for example, the $684-per-week requirement will be met if the employee is compensated biweekly on a salary basis of not less than $1,368, semimonthly on a salary basis of not less than $1,482, or monthly on a salary basis of not less than $2,964).
+However, the shortest period of payment that will meet this compensation requirement is one week.

 The regulations contain exceptions that allow deductions from an exempt employee’s pay for the following limited reasons: (1) deductions for absences of one or more full days for personal reasons other than sickness or disability (for example, if an employee is absent for one and one-half days for personal reasons, an employer could only deduct one day; however, the regulations contain a special provision that allows public employers to make deductions for absences of less than one day); (2) deductions for absences of one or more full days for sickness or disability if the employer has a paid sick/disability leave plan in place and the employee has used up his or her paid sick or disability leave (a special provision allows public employers to make deductions for absences of less than one day); (3) deductions to offset any amounts the employee may receive as jury fees, witness fees, or military pay while an employee is on leave for one of these reasons (the employer cannot make deductions for the actual absences for jury duty, witness duty, or temporary military leave; only the pay may be offset); (4) deductions made in good faith for violations of safety rules of major significance (such as rules prohibiting smoking in explosive plants, oil refineries or coal mines); (5) employers may make deductions for unpaid disciplinary suspensions of one or more full days imposed in good faith for infractions of workplace conduct rules that are part of written policies applicable to all employees (for example, suspension for violating a written policy prohibiting sexual harassment or workplace violence); (6) the employer is not required to pay full compensation for the first or last week of employment but instead may pay a proportionate part of the employee’s salary for the time actually worked during those weeks; and (7) an employer is not required to pay the full salary for weeks in which an exempt employee takes unpaid leave under the Family and Medical Leave Act (FMLA), but instead may pay a proportionate share of the salary for the time actually worked.
 When calculating the amount of the deductions, the employer may use the hourly or daily equivalent of the employee’s full weekly salary or any other amount proportional to the time actually missed.
 A deduction for major safety violations may be made in any amount.